 - 2 cups water

-- In a bowl, mix together the ground pork, rice, onion, dill, parsley, salt and pepper and 4 Tbsp water.
+- In a bowl, mix together the ground pork, rice, onion, dill, parsley, salt and pepper and 4 tablespoons water.

 - Clean the peppers and cut a hole around the stem removing the seeds.